joe-boadi/bluetooth-intrusion-detection/README.md

 - Simulated dataset for Bluetooth connections.
 - Logistic Regression and Random Forest model for intrusion detection.
 - Real-time detection script.
-- Command-line interface (CLI) for user interaction.
+- Command-line interface (CLI) for user interaction - for dev/engineers.
 - Visualization of Bluetooth connections.

 ![Criteria for intrusion](/condition.png)

-- [Criteria for Intrusion
+- [Criteria for Intrusion]

 ## Installation